truleado/truleado/RAILWAY_ENV_VARS.md

 # 2. Replace "your-railway-domain.railway.app" with your actual Railway domain
 # 3. Generate new secrets for NEXTAUTH_SECRET and CRON_SECRET
 # 4. Set up Reddit API credentials (not included in Vercel)
-# 5. Update ZOHO_REDIRECT_URI with your Railway domain
 # 6. Update external service URLs (Reddit OAuth, Paddle webhooks, etc.)